HIV in Women

 - Pain during intercourse and/or urination.

 - Whitish, odourless vaginal discharge.
 Discharge is not always present.

 Yeast infections may appear and disappear in conjunction with hormonal variations associated with a woman's menstrual cycle.

-HIV positive women are at an increased risk of contracting HPV infection and disease and so are more likely to have abnormal Pap smear results.
+HIV positive women are at an increased risk of contracting HPV infection and so are more likely to have abnormal cervical smear results.
 The HIV virus can attack cervical cells and eventually may lead to cancer if not caught in time.
 This is why newly infected HIV-positive women are encouraged to take 6-monthly smear tests (which then decreases to annual ones if no abnormality is found).

 Pelvic Inflammatory Disease (PID)